 If the course you completed was approved to satisfy the requirements, but about mid-way through your first semester at UC Berkeley your records still indicate that you have not satisfied your AH&I requirements, go to 110 Sproul Hall and ask for your Admissions Officer to double-check your records.

-As a California community college transfer student I satisfied the IGETC requirements.
-Does this mean I have automatically satisfied my AH&I requirements?
+As a California community college transfer student, I satisfied the IGETC requirements.
+Does this mean I have automatically satisfied the UC's AH&I requirements?

 No. Unless you passed one of the approved American history or political science courses at your colleges, you have not satisfied the AH&I requirements.
-Use the California transfer credit system ASSIST to find out what courses are approved at the California community college you attended before transferring to UC Berkeley.
-Remember, many transfer students satisfied the requirement in high school.
+Use the California transfer information system, ASSIST, to find out what courses are approved at the California community college you attended before transferring to UC Berkeley.
+Remember, many transfer students satisfied the requirements in high school.